Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 #### Handling in-app message app links on Android

 Android app links were introduced with Android OS 6.0.
 They are similar to deep links in functionality although they have the appearance of a standard website URL.
 The intent filter previously setup for deep links is modified to handle ` http` schemes and verification of the app link needs to be setup on [Google Search Console](https://support.google.com/webmasters/answer/9008080).
 For more information on the additional verification setup needed, see [Verify Android App Links](https://developer.android.com/training/app-links/verify-site-associations.html).
-The resulting app link can be used to redirect to specific areas of your app if your app is installed or redirect to your app's website if it is not installed.
+The resulting app link can be used to redirect to specific areas of your app if it is installed or redirect to your app's website if it isn't.
 For more information on Android app links, see [Handling Android App Links](https://developer.android.com/training/app-links/index.html#add-app-links).

 {% endtab %}